 I can only speak from my experience and Everest changed my life and others around me for the better.
 You can ask everyone who has climbed Everest about their experience and you will possibly get a different answer from each person.
 Each person comes from a different set of circumstances, different countries, emotional intelligence, their history, their journey, type of people they are, climbing experience, experience on the mountain and their fears etc… all these and more lead each person to a different personal journey and experience of Everest.

 A guy died in the tent next to us, two people passed us on route to the summit and never came back.
 I sat beside bodies in the snow and witnessed the worst and best of people.
 I had some of the lowest moments in my life preparing for Everest.
 I put my life on hold for two years.
 I had 12 Euro in my bank account when I left for Everest.
-I put excess stress on my family and pushed the limited for a dream only I can really understand.
+I put excess stress on my family and pushed the limits for a dream only I can really understand.
 These experiences have shaped me and changed me for the better.

 Everest, the biggest mistake of Jon Krakauer’s life.
 While his experience on Everest was a terrible one.
 People should not jump on the negative Everest band wagon.
 While tragedy surrounds Everest: The loss of life, incidents, earthquakes, avalanches, risk and danger associated with Everest are what people focus on.
 Let us focus on the positive effect of climbing Everest and all the people who have climbed Everest for a cause.
 Everest has changed so many lives for the better and the positive effects reach right around the world.
 Join us trekking and climbing for a cause.
 GET IN TOUCH today and start your journey with us.